Alaa-Atef/LinkedInIntegrationApp/README.md

 * **Authentication with LinkedIn (OAuth 2.0 / OpenID Connect)**

   * Sign in using your LinkedIn account
-  * Retrieves user name, email, and profile picture
+  * Retrieves user name, and profile picture

 * **Custom Profile Image Generator**